ScryEngineering/scrygroup.com/content/blog-posts/consultants-data/consulting-when-data-is-involved.md

 contentType: "blog"
 ---

-We do a lot of work on Machine learning and optmization for various organizations.
+We do a lot of work on Machine learning and optimization for various organizations.

 A very common situation is that a client comes to us with some sort of engineering problem with which they want to find some insights and potential operational optimizations.